freenas/freenas-docs/userguide/sharing.rst

    | zfsacl              | provide ACL extensions for proper integration with ZFS; enabled by default                                                                 |
    |                     |                                                                                                                                            |
    +---------------------+--------------------------------------------------------------------------------------------------------------------------------------------+

+.. note:: Be careful when using multiple SMB shares, some with and some without *fruit*.
+OS X clients negotiate SMB2 AAPL protocol extensions on the first connection to the server, so mixing shares with and without fruit will globally disable AAPL if the first connection occurs without fruit.
+To resolve this, all OS X clients need to disconnect from all SMB shares and the first reconnection to the server has to be to a fruit-enabled share.

 These VFS objects do not appear in the selection box: